9 Best Gifts for Her - Homestead Kitchen edition, updated for 2025

 After warming up the water for tea with the cow tea kettle, steep one of these artisan loose leaf tea blends from Farmhouse Teas.
 CeAnne and her family handcraft their own herbal teas to not only look beautiful but also to taste great.

-My favorite is the orange spice blend, since I grew up sharing orange spice tea with my mom.
-This seasonal Gingerbread Spice tea is a close second though.
+My favorite is the orange spice blend - it was my mom's favorite tea blend too.
+The seasonal Gingerbread Spice tea blend is a close second favorite.

 More Than a Cookbook